Keep the Probability: When Soft Labels Beat Binary Thresholds at Catching Degrading Agents¶

 We've argued for a while that probabilistic (soft) labels beat binary good/bad classifications for catching agents whose quality is quietly drifting downward.
 Until now that claim lived in a narrative — a vignette about a self-optimizing agent that keeps passing its benchmark while its real output quality decays.
 A vignette is not evidence.
 So we built the experiment.

 The setup is a head-to-head: every soft metric is paired with its binary analogue — the same metric computed on the proxy thresholded at τ*=0.50 — and both detectors are scored as real classifiers on identical interaction streams.
+We report AUROC, AUPRC (critical in imbalanced settings), partial AUROC at low FPR, time-to-detection at fixed FPR, market-level selection signals, and calibration.
 Same data, same metric definition, the only difference is whether you keep the full probability p or collapse it to a 0/1 at the threshold.

 The degrading-agent model¶